Victoria County, Nova Scotia

-Victoria County is an historical county and census division of Nova Scotia, Canada.
+Victoria County (Scottish Gaelic: Siorramachd Bhioctoria) is an historical county and census division of Nova Scotia, Canada.
 Local government is provided by the Municipality of the County of Victoria and the Wagmatcook 1 reserve.

 History

 Named after Queen Victoria, it was established by statute in 1851.
 Cape Breton County was divided into two separate counties in that year, with the northern portion becoming Victoria County.

 Like other parts of Nova Scotia, the county was sparsely inhabited by the Miꞌkmaq, who hunted in the area.

 The earliest settlers of Victoria County were almost exclusively Loyalists, with most arriving from the United States in the years following the American Revolutionary War.
 It was noted by historian G.G.
 Patterson in 1885 that "In (Queen Victoria's) broad domain upon which the sun never sets, we venture to say there dwell none more loyal than (Victoria County's) few thousand inhabitants".

 The man responsible for the early settling of Victoria County is widely considered to be Capt.
 Jonathan Jones, a Loyalist who originally captained a ship bringing applicants to the area who had received land grants in the late 1700s.
 Among these was a Mr. Cuyler, the former Mayor of Albany, NY, who had forfeited his holdings due to his loyalty to the British Crown and who was eager to settle in the Cape Breton colony.
 Cape Breton had been separated from the mainland and was declared a colony unto itself in 1784.
-Jones’ land grant bears the date October 19, 1790.
+Jones’ land grant bears the date 19 October 1790.
 Jones was appointed magistrate and given the land and all wood upon it with the exception of the white pine, which were reserved for the King's use along with all mines and minerals.
 Jones was required to annually pay two shillings for every hundred acres to begin after the expiration of ten years.
 For every fifty acres of farmable land, Jones was required to clear and cultivate at least three acres and for every fifty acres of land deemed barren, he was required to keep upon it three cattle, until such time as three acres for every fifty be cleared.
 He was required also to erect a place of dwelling measuring no less than twenty feet in length and sixteen in breadth.
 Should any ground be rocky, he was by the terms of the grant compelled to employ a quarry or mine, employing one able man for every fifty acres.
 Should any of these conditions not be met, Jones’ grant would become void.

 Any settler who wished to come into possession of a part of this land would make the following declaration, failure of which to do so resulted in the purchase being null and void: